BTWhite/go-btw-photon/README.md

 }
 ```
 A full list of methods will appear later, but for now you can test the platform using the methods that you will see when you start the nodes

+## Contribution
+You can also participate in writing go-btw, for this you need to get acquainted with the main [repository](https://github.com/BTWhite/BTWChain) and create their own pull requests.
+We adhere to the [standards of Golang](https://golang.org/doc/effective_go.html) and therefore you need to read about
+[formatting](https://golang.org/doc/effective_go.html#formatting) and [commentary](https://golang.org/doc/effective_go.html#commentary).
+We will be happy if someone from the community will participate in the development.

+### Pull Request
+* Optionally, create a new branch in your fork, although this is not a mandatory requirement.
+* Change the `README.md` information about the interface changes if this is required.
+* In any commit add a prefix with the name of the changed packages.
+For example: `chain, types: Fix beep-boop bug`
+* Specify meaningful names of commits.
+Bad example: `chain: Update chain.go`